A Fully Solvable Model of Fermionic Interaction in $3+1d$

 Next, we address the strategy of studying \(\mathcal{PT}\)-symmetric versions of related Hermitian theories.
 It has been known for several decades that \(\mathcal{PT}\)-symmetric extensions of Hermitian theories, which are themselves non-Hermitian, still possess a positive, discrete, and real eigenspectrum \cite{bender1999pt}.
 However recently Ai, Bender, and Sarkar gave a recipe for formulating \(\mathcal{PT}\)-symmetric field theories from cousin Hermitian theories via analytically continuing the coupling \cite{bender2022pt}:

 Although \cite{bender2022pt} only explicitly covers scalar theories other works \cite{BenderFermi}\cite{Mavromatos:2021hpe} have shown the ability to generate \(\mathcal{PT}\)-symmetric fermionic theories.
 Particularly \cite{BenderFermi} has shown the existence of \(\mathcal{PT}\)-symmetric GN theory in \(3+1d\).
 However, we note that the product of \(\Bar{\Psi}\Psi\) is Hermitian, and therefore any product of the form \(g\big(\Bar{\Psi}\Psi\big)^\epsilon\) for any \(\epsilon\in \mathbb{R}\) is also Hermitian and is likewise \(\mathcal{PT}\)-symmetric.
 If we look at theory with interaction terms \(-g\big(\Bar{\Psi}\Psi\big)^\epsilon\) the problem is not that the Lagrangian is non-Hermitian, but that it is not asymptotically free or bounded from below.
 Indeed, the fact that the Lagrangian \(L(g)\) \textit{is} asymptotically free and maps to the local limit of a Yukawa model is Gross and Neveu's original motivation for defining the coupling to be positive \cite{gross1974dynamical}.
 However, in recent work, Ai, Bender, and Sarkar conjecture that \(\mathcal{PT}\)-symmetric theories which inherit ``the wrong coupling sign" are indeed well defined via analytic continuation.
-Regardless of whether this conjecture holds, the fact remains that large-\(N\) theories are immune to Landua poles, as their perturbative expansion is around \(\frac{1}{N}\) and not \(\lambda\).
-Further, a running coupling renormalization scheme absorbs any overall constants or signs in front of the coupling, leaving the theory invariant to such changes.
-Or, put more boldly, Large-N theories are immune to the sickness of Hamiltonians which are unbounded from below.
-Further, Romatschke \cite{Romatschke2022} has recently shown that the \(\mathcal{PT}\)-symmetric analog of a large-\(N\) \(\phi^4\) theory in \(3+1d\) can be used to see through the pole found in the UV.
-This is due to the novel fact that flipping the sign of the coupling also flips the sign of the \(\beta\)-function during renormalization.
-Thus the \(\beta\)-function of the standard \(\phi^4\)-theory ends at a pole and the \(\beta\)-function of the cousin \(\mathcal{PT}\)-symmetric theory begins at that pole and then exhibits asymptotic freedom into the UV.
-The catch is that both theories generate the same thermodynamics, and therefore one can now follow the running coupling through the pole into UV with the use of \(\mathcal{PT}\)-symmetric theory.
+Further works that relate \(\mathcal{PT}\)-symmetric theories to traditional Hermitian theories include refs: \cite{mavromatos2023schwinger} \cite{chernodub2021spontaneous} \cite{Mavromatos:2021hpe} \cite{mannheim2019goldstone} \cite{fring2020goldstone} \cite{fring2020pseudo} \cite{fring2022massive} and \cite{alexandre2018spontaneous}.
+Work by \cite{alexandre2018spontaneous} demonstrates Goldstone's theorem for \(\mathcal{PT}\)-symmetric theories and that by \cite{mavromatos2023schwinger} demonstrates RG UV/IR flows between Hermitian and non-Hermitian in the context of Yukawa interactions which in fact have been interpreted in \cite{Mavromatos:2021hpe} as leading to the dynamical appearance of \(\mathcal{PT}\)-phases.
+Both conclusions support this work as we do locate a Goldstone mode and a first order phase transition.